4 Effective Tips for Preventing Allergies in Your Home

 2. Keep Your Home at a Proper Temperature

 You should keep the temperature of the air conditioner above 73o F, or 23o C. Keeping the temperature low irritates the sinus and mucus resulting in allergies and sores.

 Also, when entering the house from the outside during blistering heat, you should allow your body to cool down for 10 minutes before entering the air-conditioned room.

 3. Ensure Your Home Has Proper Humidity

 While too much humidity inside the room is certainly uncomfortable, the same can be said for too low of humidity.
 Air conditioners can easily dry out the air.
 This can result in allergic reactions.
 The fact is that your respiratory system requires a certain level of humidity to function properly.
 Dry air will result in clogged sinus and sores.

 Ideally, the humidity level in the room should be kept between 30 to 50 percent.
 You can buy a humidifier that can keep the humidity inside the room at the proper level.
 Also, you can buy an air conditioner that comes with a dehumidifier feature.
 Keeping the humidity levels at adequate levels will prevent allergic reactions.

 By cleaning your home’s air filter, scheduling seasonal tune-ups, and installing UV filters, you can reduce indoor allergies caused by pollen, pet dander, and more.

 4. Let fresh air into the home

-The fourth most important advice to avoid allergic reactions when turning on the AC is to get some fresh air.
-Being in the air conditioned room for too long can cause disruption in the immune system.
-It’s recommended that you avoid being in the air conditioned area for long hours.
+The fourth most important piece of advice to avoid allergic reactions when turning on the AC is to get some fresh air.
+Being in an air-conditioned room for too long can cause disruption in the immune system.
+It’s recommended that you avoid being in the air-conditioned area for long hours.